 In order to be admitted as a degree student to the Uniarts Helsinki, applicants must have command of the language of instruction used in the programme.
 Having sufficient language skills is, in principle, a requirement in order to be eligible to apply, and it ensures that the applicant has demonstrated educability and suitability for university-level education and has the communication skills needed as a student.

-Languages of instruction in which each degree programme is delivered will be determined by the academies.
+The academies determine the languages of instruction for each degree programme.
 The languages are stated in the programme’s admission criteria as well as the syllabus.

 If a programme has several languages of instruction, applicants are only required to prove their proficiency in one of the languages.
 If a degree programme or e.g. joint programme requires the demand of several languages, applicants may be required to demonstrate their language skills in several languages.